NdagiStanley/not-by-might/README.md

 [![Code Issues](https://www.quantifiedcode.com/api/v1/project/b4fcf46ab7d1438b86f77d14ae709f3c/badge.svg)](https://www.quantifiedcode.com/app/project/b4fcf46ab7d1438b86f77d14ae709f3c)
 ![MIT License](https://img.shields.io/github/license/mashape/apistatus.svg)

+A bucketlist basically means that the things you would like to do or achieve before you **EXPIRE**

 This is a responsive web application that allows you to add *items* to your *bucketlist* categories.

-A bucketlist basically means that the things you would like to do or achieve before you **EXPIRE** The app hosted is at [nbm-doit](http://nbm-doit.herokuapp.com)
+The application is hosted at [nbm-doit](http://nbm-doit.herokuapp.com)

 ----